odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

 ## Setting up the downstream servers
  To run the Presentation server, you need to have correctly [configured](../../admin-services/docs/user/configuring-an-omag-server.md) and be [operating](../../admin-services/docs/user/operating-omag-server.md) the downstream servers.
+ Be aware that in addition to any existing OMAG Servers, the Presentation Server requires that you have [configured the view services](../../admin-services/docs/user/configuring-the-view-services.md) on a View Server.

- For example for the Glossary Author capability, the Presentation server issues omvs calls to the [View server](../../admin-services/docs/concepts/view-server.md) which issues [Open Metadata Access Service (OMAS)](../../access-services/README.md) calls to the [Access Point Server](../../admin-services/docs/concepts/metadata-access-point.md).
+ For example for the Glossary Author capability, the Presentation server issues OMVS calls to the [View Server](../../admin-services/docs/concepts/view-server.md) which issues [Open Metadata Access Service (OMAS)](../../access-services/README.md) calls to the [Access Point Server](../../admin-services/docs/concepts/metadata-access-point.md).

 ## Configuring the presentation server